 Abstract: The library is facing the issue of an emerging underclass of society bereft of technology at home in a predominately digital age.
 Among this burgeoning group of Lesbian Gay Bisexual Transgendered and Questioning (LGBTQ) individuals who are homeless and need the services provided in the library for living within this highly virtually-connected era.
 As an institution, the public library is metamorphosing from its traditional boundaries to a wider function as heart of the community for the socially marginalized youths.
 Public libraries identified the social obligation to aid disenfranchised LGBTQ youth and to offer a positive path to becoming self-sufficient, happy, productive citizens.
 Using the social knowledge of the structures of language vernacular of LGBTQ through empathetic ontologies within the Open Public Access Catalogue (OPAC), the library can create a welcoming, positive, and useful environment.
-The Libraries as Models for Building Diversity Achievements (LAMBDA) project addresses the issue of educating the librarians to the sensitivities of the LGBTQ community.
-The pilot program for LAMBDA is a joint effort of libraries within the cities of San Francisco, CA and Knoxville, TN.
+The Libraries as Models for Building Diversity Achievements (LAMBDA) project addresses the issue of educating the libraries within the cities of San Francisco, CA and Knoxville, TN.
 This paper argues that a constructed ontology is needed for this target group of the homeless youths (18-25) who are LGBTQ; it describes how to create an empathetic ontology as a navigation tool to engage the LGBTQ community and its usefulness within the LAMBDA initiative.